nicolasguasca1/catalog_builder/docs/api_endpoints.md

      - `artistExternalIds`: Built from optional columns on same sheet: `Apple ArtistId`, `Spotify Artist URI` (normalized to ID), `Meta ArtistId`, `SoundCloud ProfileId` with fixed distributorStoreId mapping (Apple=1, Spotify=9, SoundCloud=68, Meta=309).
        - `image`: When `Artist Image url` is provided, the script downloads the asset, uploads it via `/media/image/upload?cover=false`, and injects `{ filename, fileId }` using the returned identifier.
        - `isni`: When the `ISNI` column contains a valid identifier it is normalized (punctuation stripped, check-digit validated) and attached; invalid values are logged to `identifier_warnings` without blocking the run.
+       - Existing artists are still POSTed for parity with dry-run output; the request body adds `artistId` when a prior lookup finds a match, and duplicate-status responses (400/409/412) are accepted so the cached ID can be reused.

 3. `/content/publisher/save`